 Sometimes you will need to wait for Sony to fix something, but there are steps that you can take to fix frequent and annoying PSN problems like lag, disconnect errors and more.
-We’ll show you how to fix common PSN error codes so that you can get back to playing your PS4 or PS3 online with friends.
+We’ll show you how to fix common PSN error codes so that you can get back to playing your PS4 online with friends.

 This guide will also walk through how to play PS4 games offline, which is a step you need to take when you are able to connect to PSN so that you can play next time you are offline.